Emile Bloemen from FACT-Finder and Robin Mellstrand from Loop54 sit down post-acquisition to talk reactions, expectations, plans, and opportunities.

 Swedish Distanshandelsdagen 2014 had a strong focus on internationalisation, customer experience and cross channel scenarios.

 Sweden’s e-commerce is booming: As an annual average, Internet shoppers spend more than 1000 € each – mostly on books, clothes and home electronics.
 Meanwhile, the online trading in Sweden generates an annual turnover of over 7 billion euros, with a rising trend.

 What drives Europe’s eCommerce markets?
-Usability in UK, outstanding solutions to optimise conversion rates in Germany, internationalisation and m-commerce in France, SEO investments in Spain and Italy, increasing visibility of online shop’s webpage – this is just a snap shot of the hottest eCommerce topics in Europe.
+Usability in the UK, outstanding solutions to optimize conversion rates in Germany, internationalization, and m-commerce in France, SEO investments in Spain and Italy, increasing visibility of online shop’s webpage – this is just a snapshot of the hottest eCommerce topics in Europe.
 This report highlights the current trends and gives an outlook for six European eCommerce markets.